jaspereap/machine-learning-pipeline/README.md

 **Missing Data Handling:**
 - Missing values were imputed using suitable methods for each feature.

+**Feature Engineering:**
+- New features `Onboard Experience` and `Check-in Experience` were created to capture aggregated service ratings, providing a more comprehensive view.

 **Feature Selection:**
-- Features were selected based on their correlation with the target variable and their potential predictive power.

-**Feature Engineering:**
-- New features 'Onboard Experience' and 'Check-in Experience' were created to capture aggregated service ratings, providing a more comprehensive view.
+- `Age` was identified as the most influential feature, followed by `Onboard Experience` and `Check-in Experience`

 **Model Selection:**
 - Random Forest, Logistic Regression, and Gradient Boosting Classifier were chosen for their adaptability and effectiveness in classification tasks.